MNLR/Quoridor/README.md

 4. Pawns move in four directions: up, down, left, or right.
 A pawn cannot move if there is a wall blocking that direction.
 Note that they block both players' movement.
 5. Once placed walls cannot be moved.
 7. You can *never* completely wall in an opponent.
 There must always remain one path to the goal, i.e. top or bottom line, for each player.
 8. When two pawns face each other on neighbouring squares which are not separated by a wall, the player whose turn it is can jump the opponent’s pawn (and place himself behind him), thus advancing an extra square.
-If there is a fence behind the said pawn, the player can place his pawn to the left or the right of the other pawn
+If there is a fence behind the said pawn, the player can place his pawn to the left or the right of the other pawn.

+Watch [this](https://www.youtube.com/watch?v=lOCWJw61M6A) video if it is still unclear.

 ### Instructions